komodorio/ppfe-skeleton/README.md

 ## #1 Bug fix: has more events indication broken.

-**Expected behavior:** Show the loading and appropriate text when there are more events and show static square when there are no events.
+**Expected behavior:** Show the loading and appropriate text when there are more events and show static square when there are no events.\
 ![#1 expected behavior.](public/images/1Expected.png)

----

 **Current behavior:** Always show a static square.
 ![#1 current behavior.](/public/images/1Current.png)